AMGIdhem/spring-boot-microservices/README.md

 * **order-service**: Handles orders and produces messages for notifications.
 * **inventory-service**: Tracks product inventory.
 * **notification-service**: Consumes order messages from Kafka and sends notifications (e.g., email).
-* **api-gateway**: Acts as the entry point for all client requests and routes them to appropriate services.
+* **api-gateway**: Acts as the entry point for all client requests, routes them to appropriate services, and secures routes using Keycloak and Spring Security.

 ---